Giladabudi6/OnlineMovies/README.md

 * `POST /users`: Add a new user (saves data to both file and database).
 * `PUT /users/:id`: Update an existing user (updates data in both file and database).
 * `DELETE /users/:id`: Delete a user by ID (deletes data from both sources).
+* `POST /users/login`: Authenticate a user and provide a user ID upon successful login.

 ## Administrator Access